omriarad/mcas/info/security.md

 # Security

 MCAS currently supports authentication through TLS x509 certificates.
+The authentication ID for the session is extracted as a 64-bit hash on the certificate's DN record (we may look at alternatives later).

 To use TLS authentication the client should define the current environment variables: